18Months/distillery_packager/README.md

 You can build a deb by adding `plugin DistilleryPackager.Plugin` to your `rel/config.exs` file.

+You can also specify target distribution with `plugin DistilleryPackager.Plugin, distribution: "xenial"`

 The name and version is taken from the `rel/config.exs` file.

+## Installation

+The package can be installed as:

+  1. Add distillery_packager to your list of dependencies in `mix.exs`:

+        def deps do
+          [{:distillery_packager, "~> 0.1"}]
+        end

 ## Usage